 2013-14: Booked seminar contributors for Ecology@UVic, which spans Biology, Geography, Environmental Studies, Forestry and Earth & Ocean Sciences at UVic.

-Conservation Biology, Journal of Sustainable Tourism, Oecologia, Polar Biology (articles), Raincoast Conservation Foundation (articles, reports), Sea to Cedar Initiative (reports, grants), Wuikinuxv Nation (reports, grants)
+Canadian Journal of Zoology, Conservation Biology, Conservation Letters, Journal of Fish and Wildlife Management, Journal of Sustainable Tourism, Oecologia, Polar Biology (articles), Raincoast Conservation Foundation (articles, reports), Sea to Cedar Initiative (reports, grants), Wuikinuxv Nation (reports, grants)

 Conservation Week, University of Victoria & Sierra Club of BC

 2016: Led organizing committee to host a week of public lectures and workshops focused on future directions of conservation biology and connectivity, featuring Michael Soulé, Harvey Locke.

 2014: Organizing committee for gathering of 200+ Hakai researchers and partners (Indigenous, provincial government) to come together to share research findings.

 Conference Volunteer – Western Division of Canadian Association of Geographers (2014), Pacific Ecology & Evolution Conference (2013,’14), UVic Geography Graduate Symposium (2013), UVic Environmental Studies and Geography Conference (2013)